hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 I've been interested in astronomy and space since I was a kid, but never really did much with it.
 During my internship at [Georgia Tech Research Institute](https://gtri.gatech.edu/), I learned to use a software-defined radio to investigate vulnerabilities in an IOT camera's over-the-air communication protocol.
 Reading [this post](https://www.rtl-sdr.com/cheap-and-easy-hydrogen-line-radio-astronomy-with-a-rtl-sdr-wifi-parabolic-grid-dish-lna-and-sdrsharphttps://www.rtl-sdr.com/detecting-pulsars-rotating-neutron-stars-with-an-rtl-sdr//) on using a SDR to detect pulsars inspired me.
 What else could you detect with one?
 Being interested in both astronomy and SDR's, this project naturally followed.

-We can utilize a cheap (< $250) SDR [backyard setup](https://www.rtl-sdr.com/cheap-and-easy-hydrogen-line-radio-astronomy-with-a-rtl-sdr-wifi-parabolic-grid-dish-lna-and-sdrsharp/) to observe the 21cm hydrogen line and probe the structure of our galaxy!
+I can use a cheap (< $250) SDR [backyard setup](https://www.rtl-sdr.com/cheap-and-easy-hydrogen-line-radio-astronomy-with-a-rtl-sdr-wifi-parabolic-grid-dish-lna-and-sdrsharp/) to observe the 21cm hydrogen line and probe the structure of our galaxy!
 One of the best parts of radio astronomy is that you can do it during the day!
 It can be a little more convenient to observe while the sun is up, and for our case specifically, the Milky Way is overhead for a decent chunk of the day.

 # Background